mibege/pawnwalker/README.md

 * install the required library using pip install -r requirements.txt

-* inside pawnwalker run the server with python manage.py runserver
+* inside pawnwalker/source run the server with python manage.py runserver

-* admin username and password is both admin
+* admin username and password is username is mgebre and password is admin